ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > See [#314](ietf-wg-ppm/draft-ietf-ppm-dap#314) for discussion.

-When the Client includes this extension with its report, the body of the extension is structured as follows:
+When the Client includes this extension with its report, the body of the extension is a `TaskConfig` defined follows:

 ~~~
 struct {